 - Other: 32.1%

-- Religion plays great roles in the daily life of Ugandans with only 0.2% claiming to have no religious affiliation (atheist).
+- Religion plays a great role in the daily life of Ugandans with only 0.2% claiming to have no religious affiliation (atheist).

 - Freedom of religion is a constitutional right, although the activities of certain groups classified as cults are restricted.

-- Christianity is the most widely professed religion of Uganda with about 85% of the people being Christians.
+- Christianity is the most widely professed religion in Uganda with about 85% of the people being Christians.

 - The Roman Catholic Church has the largest number of followers in Uganda; about 42%.

-- While the Church of Uganda (an offshoot of the Church of England) accounts for about 36% and 7% are Jehovah’s Witness or belong to a Pentecostal church.
+- While the Church of Uganda (an offshoot of the Church of England) accounts for about 36% and 7% are Jehovah’s Witnesses or belong to a Pentecostal church.

 - Partly as a legacy of the Arab trader with Buganda in the 19th Century, about 12% of Ugandans are Muslim.

-- In many rural areas of Uganda, these non-indigenous faiths have not entirely displaced traditional belief.
+- In many rural areas of Uganda, these non-indigenous faiths have not entirely displaced traditional beliefs.

-- Other minority religion includes Hindu, Baháʼí and a unique variant on Judaism practiced by Abayudaya of Mbale in Eastern Uganda.
+- Other minority religion includes Hindu, Baháʼí, and a unique variant of Judaism practiced by Abayudaya of Mbale in Eastern Uganda.